lucasmz-dev/lucasmz-dev/SIGNED_COMMITS.md

 My setup for the GPG signing key is also not the most secure because of the reasons above.
 Inputting a password every commit and sync is impractical, if I could sandbox it to VSCodium, then I'd do it.

+> [!WARNING]
+> Timestamps can *NOT* be used to try and correlate what commits are valid or not.
+The timestamp can and will be forged easily in case of a leak.
+Consider any commits signed with an un-trusted key here to not be valid.
+The history is only here to document signing keys and why they were removed.

 # History of Signing keys:

 1. SSH: SHA256: tS5oJdDXkrP5MIaS3BD/Qqvsp/aRnFrmUaE6JPQsI9E (22/09/2024, current)